brainhack-school2023/JDaoust_project/data/raw/README.md

-This dataset was obtained with an MRI Philips 3T at Centre de recherche universitaire de cardiologie et de pneumologie de Québec (CRIUCPQ).
+The raw dataset (in DICOM) was obtained with an MRI Philips 3T at Centre de recherche universitaire de cardiologie et de pneumologie de Québec (CRIUCPQ).

-Description: Longitudinal dataset (4 visits: baseline and 4, 12 and 24 months after weight loss induce by bariatric surgery) of fMRI with the Becker-DeGroot-Marsharck auction task
+Description: Longitudinal dataset (4 visits: baseline and 4, 12 and 24 months after weight loss induce by bariatric surgery) of fMRI with the Becker-DeGroot-Marsharck auction task.
 The fMRI data for each session and participant were stock in a folder on Alliance Canada (folder's name example: RND050, RND050flw4, RND050flw12, RND050flw24, etc.)

 Study date:
 2016: initial recrutment